How to Apply

 A: Applications are sent to GSAS, and are not received directly by CRC or the journalism department.
 Please contact GSAS at firstname.lastname@example.org for information on the status of your materials.

 Q: Are published journalistic writings in languages other than English acceptable as writing samples?

 A: All essays and writing samples submitted to CRC must be in English, either in the original or in translation.

 Q: Can I send my transcript and letters of recommendation by mail?

-A: The University does accept letters of recommendation by mail, although electronic submission is preferred.
+A: The University does accept letters of recommendation by mail in very exceptional circumstances, although electronic submission is preferred.
 Just be sure to register your recommender on the online application.
 More information on letters of recommendation may be found on the “Letters of Recommendation FAQ” page, available here.

 Any additional questions about the online application or other application-related questions should be directed to GSAS at email@example.com.
 For more information about the CRC program, please email us at firstname.lastname@example.org.